What Are the Costs Involved in Registering a Copyright?

 When registering a copyright, the method of filing—online or paper—significantly impacts the cost and efficiency of the process.
 Online registration is generally more cost-effective, with the standard fee for a single work being $65.
 This method is faster and more convenient, offering immediate confirmation of receipt and quicker processing times.
 The electronic Copyright Office (eCO) system streamlines the application process, making it easier to complete and submit forms.

 In contrast, paper filing incurs higher fees, typically $125 for a single work.
 The paper method involves mailing physical copies of the application and work, leading to longer processing times and higher costs due to manual handling.
-While paper filing may be necessary for certain types of works or under specific circumstances, it is generally less efficient and more expensive.
+While paper filing may be necessary for certain types of work or under specific circumstances, it is generally less efficient and more expensive.

 Other Services and Fees